About The American Pops Orchestra

 APO was founded in 2015 with a mission to build community through the preservation, promotion, and reimagination of American popular music.

-Through live and virtual performances, educational initiatives and collaborations, APO makes the highest quality art accessible to the broadest audiences.
-Seeing an opportunity to challenge the status-quo of the repertoire an orchestra performs, Founder and Music Director, Luke Frazier, created The American Pops with the intent of breaking the mold of the traditional pops orchestra.
+Through live and virtual performances, accessible educational initiatives and community collaborations, APO makes the highest quality art for the broadest possible audiences.
+Seeing an opportunity to challenge the status-quo of the repertoire a typical orchestra performs, Founder and Music Director, Luke Frazier, created The American Pops with the intent of breaking the mold of the traditional pops orchestra.

-This new, distinctly “American” orchestra brings together versatile musicians, combines classical and reimagined programming focused around American Popular music, and presents each concert with an approachable, fresh spin in order to engage diverse audiences and make attending a live orchestral show fun again.
+This new, distinctly “American” orchestra brings together versatile musicians, combines classical and reimagined programming focused around American Popular music, and presents each concert with an approachable, fresh spin in order to engage diverse audiences and make attending a live orchestral show more fun than ever.

-In addition to our Mainstage concerts and performances for television, each APO season contains newly imagined children’s stories, fitness and mindfulness yoga practices, the Annual NextGen National: Finding the Voices of Tomorrow Vocal Competition, and multiple community outreach programs!
+In addition to our Mainstage concerts and performances for television, each APO season contains newly imagined children’s stories toured to underserved areas and live streamed monthly to over 100k children in all 50 states, the Annual NextGen National: Finding the Voices of Tomorrow Vocal Competition, and multiple community outreach programs!

 Join the APO Family